Frequently Asked Questions

 I have health insurance.
 Can Amy bill my insurance for her services?

-Amy is able to bill most insurance companies for her services with the help of her insurance biller.
-Amy is a contracted provider with Wyoming Medicaid.
-Amy is not able to bill Tricare for her services since Tricare does not work with Certified Professional Midwives licensed in Wyoming.
+Amy is able to bill most insurance companies, including WY Medicaid, for her services with the help of her insurance biller.
+Unfortunately, Amy is not able to bill Tricare.
+If you’re insured by Tricare ask Amy about discounts available to you.

 How do I get a birth certificate when I birth at home?

 Within a week of the birth, Amy will register a birth certificate with the state of Wyoming.
-After the birth certificate is registered, parents can send in a request to the department of vital statistics for a copy of their child’s birth certificate.
+After the birth certificate is registered, parents can send in a request to the department of vital statistics for a copy of their child’s birth certificate using this link.

 How far is Amy willing to travel to attend home births?

-Amy primarily attends births between Worland and Thermopolis, though she is willing to travel to Sheridan and Gillette.
+Amy primarily attends births in the Big Horn Basin, though she is willing to travel to Lander, Sheridan, Casper and Gillette.

 What about waterbirth?